Dasharo/docs/docs/unified-test-documentation/dasharo-performance/406-custom-fan-curve.md

 **Expected result**

-The fan PWM should be equal to `0` or be low and don't increase with temperature , for example ~`250` RPM.
-This depends on the model of the fan used.
+The fan RPM value should be constant and equal to `0` or oscillate around a low RPM value (the minimal RPM value depends on the fan characteristic and may even reach `250` RPM) regardless of the CPU temperature.